mminl-de/interscore/README.md

 # Interscore
-An Livestream System for Cycleball that includes an OBS Overlay, software for the judges, indipendend backend, advanced replay system, android app to manage the OBS Overlay/replays etc. cycleball.eu integration and docker images for all the backend stuff is planned.
+A livestream system for Cycleball that includes an OBS overlay, software for the judges, independent backend, advanced replay system, Android app to manage the OBS Overlay/replays etc.
+[cycleball.eu](https://cycleball.eu) integration and docker images for all the backend stuff are planned.

 ## About
 The OBS overlay is a single HTML file launched via the Browser source.